IPP Policy Brief n°56 - July 2020Should European integration go further? A survey of French, German and Italian members of national parliaments

 The IPP intends to make all its research work public and attaches particular importance to the dissemination of its findings beyond academic circles.
 Thus, alongside with conventional academic (and sometimes technical) publications, the IPP makes summary documents accessible to the largest possible number of people.

-Authors: Mahdi Ben Jelloul, Antoine Bozio, Sophie Cottet, Brice Fabre, Claire Leroy
+Authors: Mahdi Ben Jelloul, Antoine Bozio, Thomas Douenne, Brice Fabre, Claire Leroy

 IPP Policy Brief n°47 - November 2019The outlook for the finances of local authorities in France

 Authors: Emmanuelle Taugourdeau, Juliette Kies